 With the right strength training methods, you can

-- improve the rate of recruitment, which is the total number of muscle fibres and motor units that are recruited
+- improve the rate of recruitment, which is the total number of muscle fibers and motor units that are recruited

-- increase and improve the firing frequency, which means the signal from the brain travelling to the muscles will travel faster and the muscles will contract faster
+- increase and improve the firing frequency, which means the signal from the brain traveling to the muscles will travel faster and the muscles will contract faster

-- optimize the synchronization, which refers to different muscle groups and muscle fibres working together ideally (or not ideally).
+- optimize the synchronization, which refers to different muscle groups and muscle fibers working together efficiently and effectively

 In very simple words, synchronization means the synchronized effort of the muscles and muscle groups to work in harmony.